-To our knowledge no one has yet published all Old Permic texts in the original script using the currently available Unicode encoding.
-We aim to complete this by the next Universal Dependencies release.
+To our knowledge, no one has yet published all the Old Permic texts in the original script using the currently available Unicode encoding.
+Our aim is to complete this in a reasonable time frame.
 At the same time, due to the difficulties in reading and interpreting the characters, it is clear this will not be the final word on the matter.
+In the current version, complete renditions of all the texts in the Old Permic script have not been included as our work is still in progress.
+Be as it may, the currently completed individual portions give a good illustration of what can be done, and they also provide a location for further discussion of the chosen conventions.